jeffhowarth/cartographic-modeling/src/challenges/clearings.md

 ## challenge

-Make a binary map of clearings for a study region, where clearings use these inputs:
+Make a binary map of clearings for a test region, where clearings use these inputs:

 ---